ava-labs/avalanche-cli/README.md

 ### Create a Custom Subnet Configuration

 If you don't provide any arguments, the subnet creation wizard will walk you through the entire process.
 This will create a genesis file for your network.
 It contains all of the information you need to airdrop tokens, set a gas config, and enable any custom precompiles.
 You can read more about subnet configuration here: https://docs.avax.network/subnets/customize-a-subnet/.

+One special note: Every EVM-based chain has a parameter called the `chainId`.
+When choosing a `chainId` for your network, you should choose a unique value.
+Check https://chainlist.org/ to see if the value you'd like is already in use.

 To use the wizard, run

 `avalanche subnet create <subnetName>`